 "This was one of the big projects for us in 2022.
 From the very beginning, it was clear that our work on God of War had to be scrupulous because it was one of the most anticipated releases of the fall, so we had our work cut out for us.
 The sound quality there, as always with Respeecher, is top-notch.
-In addition, the amount of dubbing was quite large, and the project itself was the beginning of a new chapter for creators and voice actors,” said Oleksandr Serdyuk, executive director of Respeecher.
+In addition, the amount of dubbing was quite large, and the project itself was the beginning of a new chapter for creators and voice actors,” said Alex Serdyuk, CEO and Co-founder of Respeecher.

 Subscribe to our newsletters to check out our upcoming case study about God of War and learn more about the mind-blowing opportunities of voice cloning technology.

 Alex founded Respeecher with Dmytro Bielievtsov and Grant Reaber in 2018.
 Since then the team has been focused on high-fidelity voice cloning.
 Alex is in charge of Business Development and Strategy.
 Respeecher technology is already applied in Feature films and TV projects, Video Games, Animation studios, Localization, media agencies, Healthcare, and other areas.